ckenst/WebDriverIO.js/README.md

 ## Running

-1. You can run just the tests in the /spec dir with `node_modules/.bin/wdio wdio.config.js`
+1. You can run just the tests in the /spec dir with `npm test`
-2. You can run individual tests `node_modules/.bin/wdio wdio.config.js --spec <location>`
+2. You can run individual tests `node_modules/.bin/wdio ./conf/wdio.js --spec <location>`
-3. You can run the other dir tests by specifying their "test suite" with `node_modules/.bin/wdio wdio.config.js --suite <nameofsuite>`
+3. You can run the other dir tests by specifying their "test suite" with `node_modules/.bin/wdio ./wdio.js --suite <nameofsuite>`

 ## Architecture: